Polyhedral Oligomeric SilSesquioxane (POSS) Fillers as Refractive Index Enhancers for Silicone Intraocular Lenses, 18-9333Printer Friendly Version

 Approach - In this project the team has investigated methods of enhancing the physical properties of silicone polymers by using Polyhedral Oligomeric SilSesquioxane (POSS) nanoscale fillers.
 These novel POSS fillers were envisioned to function both as siloxane-reinforcing agents to add strength to the cured polymer matrix and as refractive index enhancers.
 Refractive index matching is typically required because the particle size of the filler (fumed silica, for example) has a macroscopic particle size and will cause refraction of light if the refractive index of the filler is different from that of the siloxane.
 The use of nanoscale POSS fillers was expected to retain optical clarity because these are molecular scale materials and allow the development of materials with tailored refractive index properties.

 The team further investigated the behavior of three POSS compounds (dodecaphenyl, octaisobutyl, and octamethyl POSS) with the potential for compatibility in dimethyldiphenylsiloxanes by direct mixing with heating, and also by co-precipitation from a common solvent.
-In each case, the team found that the POSS materials have limited solubility in relatively low molecular weight siloxanes and did result in homogeneous and transparent mixtures as was anticipated.
+In each case, the team found that the POSS materials have limited to no solubility in relatively low molecular weight siloxanes and do not result in homogeneous and transparent mixtures as was anticipated.
 Thus these materials are not useful for optical materials purposes.